Summary in a few lines:

 Let’s get into details.

-Antwerp is historically known as the “home of diamonds” and IGI is considered to be the oldest certification lab there.
-They offer grading services for almost all types of diamonds & jewelry, including natural diamonds, lab-grown, Hearts & Arrows, colored…etc.
+Established in 1975 in Antwerp, a city which is historically known as the “home of diamonds” and IGI is considered to be the oldest certification lab there.

 IGI brands itself as the “largest international” labs, as they are located in many countries.
 However, this needs more explanation, since we saw in our GIA review that they have offices in 13 countries and almost 3,000 gemologists in their offices, so we’re not quite sure what they mean by the largest here.